storj/edge/cmd/authservice-admin/README.md

 Commands use `<key>` as a common argument to look up a record.
 This argument can either be the access key ID (base32 encoded, 28 character string), or a SHA-256 hash of the access key (hexadecimal encoded, 64 character string.)

+Logging can be enabled by using the `--log.enabled` flag.

 Example command:

 ```console